-- Bullying (physical, verbal, emotional and cyber bullying) - Sexual violence and sexual harassment - Consensual and non-consensual sharing of nude and semi-nude images and/or videos - Initiation/hazing type violence and rituals
+- Bullying (physical, verbal, emotional and cyber bullying) - Sexual violence and sexual harassment - Consensual and non-consensual sharing of nude and semi-nude images and/or videos - Initiation/hazing type violence and rituals detailed guide can be found in the school's anti-bullying policy.

-All incidents of bullying should be dealt with by the class teacher in the first instance, followed by the Deputy Head Pastoral and the Headmistress as appropriate.
-A more detailed guide can be found in the school's anti-bullying policy.
 Where there is reasonable cause to suspect that a child is suffering, or likely to suffer, significant harm because of abuse by one or more pupils against another pupil, then the teacher or member of staff should alert the DSL.
 This could be a result of bullying (including cyberbullying) but is not limited to this alone and may also include gender-based violence/ sexual assaults and sexting.